VladyslavBazhyn/restaurant_kitchen_service/README.md

 # searching
 # assign to the dish
-# creation cook
-# forms when it needs
+# add list dishes with this ingredient to ingredient detail
 # templates for better visuality
-# bug with redirectin to logout when login
+# bug with redirectin to logout when login - QnA on Monday